abachman/rails-templates/Readme.md

 config/development/apache.conf into your passenger .conf dir and run the application.

 Tests should also run out of the box.

+To run the template from a local directory (working copy), add the `LOCAL=true` env argument and reference `template.rb`.
+For example:

+    LOCAL=true rails -m rails-templates/template.rb $PROJECT_NAME

 ## Application Notes